stoneyrh/gSOAP/gsoap/samples/testmsgr/README.md

 to `1`.
 Any seed value between 1 and 2147483647 can be specified with `-r`.
 Option `-i` displays the randomized XML with indentation.

-To randomly retain and omit optional elements and attributes, use option `-q` with a specified percentage to retain optional elements and attributes in the generated XML message:
+To randomly retain or discard optional elements and attributes, use option `-q` with a specified percentage to retain optional elements and attributes in the generated XML message: